Light Dependent Resistor LDR: Photoresistor

 Dark resistance after 5 sec 0.25MΩ

-Light dependent resistors ae widely used and although their performance is quite slow, they nevertheless provide a low cot, but effective means of detecting light and general light levels.
+Light dependent resistors, LDRs or photo-resistors are widely used and although their performance is quite slow, they nevertheless provide a low cost, but effective means of detecting light and general light levels.
+As such they are used for low light sensors for switching lights, various sensors and in a host of other applications and circuit designs

 More Electronic Components: